iyno-org/A-Practical-Approach-to-Neurosurgery/src/Introduction.md

 # Introduction
+#### This book is a work in progress.
+Even after the content writing is finished, major content refactoring will be requried.
+Any contributions are welcome.

 ### Why I started writing this book?
 A lot of neurosurgical books are intended for Neurosurgical professionals.
 Many books of Neurosurgery (and medicine in general) appear more as newspapers rather than as books.